jawi-mnh48/jawifont/README.md

 ## Where are the font editing being done?

-The fonts are edited on FontForge running on Ubuntu instance via UserLAnd app on my phone.
-I don't currently have access to any desktop device and will never have any desktop device unless I get accepted for job to earn enough money to build a desktop.
+Some fonts are edited on FontForge running on Ubuntu instance via UserLAnd app on my phone.
+Newer fonts are edited on FontForge on computer running either Ubuntu 20.04 LTS or Windows 10 20H2.

-Technical details:
+Old technical details:

 - FontForge version: 11:12 UTC 24-Sep-2017 (latest version available on APT as of 30 May 2020)
 - Ubuntu version: Ubuntu 18.04.4 LTS aarch64 (default installation of Ubuntu on UserLAnd)
 - UserLAnd version: UserLAnd 2.7.2 (latest version available on my Play store as of 30 May 2020)
 - Android version: 8.0.0 (latest version available for this phone as of 30 May 2020)
 - Phone model: Samsung Galaxy S7 Edge (SM-G935F), handed to me from my aunt in December 2019 (before that, I've been using Sony Xperia C5 Ultra Dual from 2014, it finally ended its life in March 2020, unable to boot anymore)

+New technical details:

+- FontForge version: 20201107 (2020-11-07 21:17 UTC-ML-TtfDb-D-GDK3)
+- Operating system 1: Ubuntu 20.04 LTS amd64
+- Operating system 2: Windows 10 20H2 (19042.685)
+- Central processing unit: Intel® Core™ i5-4570 CPU @ 3.20GHz
+- Memory: 8.0 GB DDR3 1600 MHz DIMM
+- Graphical processing unit: Intel® HD Graphics 4600
+- Internet hardware 1: Realtek RTL8192EE Wireless LAN 802.11n PCI-E NIC
+- Internet connection: Maxis Hotlink Prepaid Unlimited
+- Internet subscription: Unlimited internet and calls (6Mbps) 30-day @ RM 45.00 + Hotspot @ RM 5.00 (renewed every half month because the fair usage quota of 50GB will be used up on half month)

 ## Who maintain these edited fonts?